Improved Language Identification Through Cross-Lingual Self-Supervised Learning: Results

+\subsection{Language identification for 26 languages}

 The ability to train LID models with very little labeled data is important in order to be able to extend speech technology to the thousands of languages and dialects spoken around the world.

-\subsection{Language identification for 25 languages}

-Next, we consider a larger setup where the classifier needs to discriminate between 25 different languages.
-The test accuracy for 25 languages experiments are calculated from a test set that contains a total of 3700 hours from 25 languages.
-Table~\ref{tbl:main_exp_25} shows that training with labeled data only (Scratch) performs particularly poorly with just 10 minutes of labeled data.
-On the other hand, XLSR-25 achieves over 93\% accuracy.
-Pre-training on more languages performs better with little labeled data (XLSR-25 vs. XLSR-7/wav2vec 2.0 En) and in the high-resource labeled data regime, the labeled data provides sufficient learning signal.
-There is a similar trend of Scratch training improving with more labeled data but even with large amounts of labeled data, there is still a sizeable gap to pre-trained models.
+The test accuracy for 26 languages experiments are calculated from a test set that contains a total of 3700 hours from 26 languages.
+The accuracy are shown in Table~\ref{tbl:main_exp_26}.
+We calculated the accuracy for short utterances (shorter than 6 seconds), medium utterances (6-18 seconds), long utterances (longer than 18 seconds), and overall accuracy.
+Based on our experiment, we show that training from scratch (None) performs particularly poorly with just 10 minutes of labeled data.
+On the other hand, XLSR achieves over 89.2\% accuracy.
+Pre-training on more languages performs better with little labeled data and in the high-resource labeled data regime, the labeled data provides sufficient learning signal.
+There is a similar trend of training from scratch (no pre-training) improving with more labeled data but even with large amounts of labeled data, there is still a sizeable gap to pre-trained models.